galya-m/docs/docs/tools/cli/environments.md

 ## arbitrum-one

-The Arbitrum production environment where users can interact with Nevermined protocol.<br/>
+The Arbitrum production environment where users can interact with the Nevermined protocol.<br/>

  **Production Environment**
 The Native token is **ETH**.
 This environment is called **arbitrum-one** and the chain id/network id **42161**. <br/>